lfit/releng-common-packer/README.markdown

 the common-packer repo.
 Clone both common-packer and lf-ansible in the same directory and the scripts will handle the relative paths to both itself (common-packer) and lf-ansible respectively.

+If you are trying to bootstrap an image inside the LF network follow the next step.

+## Getting through the LF network

+0. Connect to the VPN
+1. Configure your ~/.ssh/config to proxy through a known server (such as jenkins sandbox).

+For example:

+Host 10.30.18*
+  ProxyCommand ssh vex-yul-acumos-jenkins-2.ci.codeaurora.org nc %h 22
+  StrictHostKeyChecking no
+  UserKnownHostsFile /dev/null

+2. Modify vars/cloud-env.json and add 127.0.0.1 to ssh_proxy_host.
+3. Create a SOCKS 5 proxy on port 1080

+   ssh -D1080 vex-yul-odl-jenkins-2.ci.codeaurora.org

+4. Run packer as usual.